Banff Jasper Collection

 Is it free to park in Banff?

-All visitors require a Park Pass, which can be purchased at the Banff National Park gates as you enter on the highway, at a Parks Canada Visitor Information Centre or online ahead of time.
+All visitors also require a Park Pass, which can be purchased at the Banff National Park gates as you enter on the highway, at a Parks Canada Visitor Information Centre or online ahead of time.
 Learn more

 HOW DO I PAY FOR PARKING?